 If you’re wondering why your pool is green, know that green algae in pools is more common than mustard yellow or black.
 The green color can range from a teal-green to black-green.
 This type of algae tends to stick to the pool walls, or you might find clumps of it floating in the water.
 And while it’s the easiest type of algae to get rid of, it also spreads very fast, so it’s a good idea to tackle the cleaning project sooner rather than later.

 Once you’ve completed the steps described above, you need to double-shock your pool with two pounds of shock for every 10,000 gallons of water.
 This process increases the chlorine levels in your pool and helps to kill the algae.
-It’s best to shock your pool in the evening or night, because the sun burns away unstabilized chlorine.
+It’s best to shock your pool during the evening or night because the sun burns away unstabilized chlorine.
 Keep yourself safe during this process by using safety glasses and gloves.

 Common signs of chemical issues in pools include cloudy water, algae growth, irritation after swimming, and a strong chlorine odor.
 If you experience any of these, talk to a pool contractor.

-Mustard algae is less common than the green variety, and tends to grow only in humid climates in the Southern parts of the United States.
-It can look like pollen or sand, and sticks to walls and pool items.
+Mustard algae is less common than the green variety and tends to grow only in humid climates in the southern parts of the United States.
+It can look like pollen or sand and sticks to walls and pool items.

-After completing the pool cleaning steps mentioned above, you can get rid of mustard algae by triple-shocking the pool with three pounds of shock for every 10,000 gallons of water.
+After completing the pool cleaning steps mentioned above, you can get rid of mustard algae by triple-shocking the pool with 3 pounds of shock for every 10,000 gallons of water.
 Run the pump and filter for 24 hours until the algae is gone, and then test and balance your water.

-Clean your filter cartridge or install a brand new replacement, and your pool should be back to normal.
+Clean your filter cartridge or install a brand-new replacement, and your pool should be back to normal.

 For black algae, you may need to put in more elbow grease during the first step, which is the manual cleaning.
 Consider using a putty knife or a pumice stone to scrub off the black algae.
 And for the most stubborn stains, use a chlorine tablet and scrub it directly onto the surface.